-Students who withdraw before the first class session, but within 48 hours before the class, will be assessed a \$50 drop fee plus a charge for books not returned in good condition.
+Undergraduate students who withdraw before the first class session, but within 48 hours before the class, will be assessed a \$55 drop fee plus a charge for books not returned in good condition.
 Students who withdraw after the first week of class but before the second week will be charged 25% of the class tuition.
-If a student drops a module after the second session, he or she will receive a "F" or a "W/F." There will be no refund for those withdrawing after the second class session.